Key Principles

 During a treatment, the body is ‘challenged’ and once the body has received this instruction, it has to be allowed to process.
 Sometimes this process can take time and as a therapist, I have to wait to see what kind of response there is.
 It is much better to do less to the body and give it the space to respond than over load it and confuse it.

-‘the body be treated as a whole, without referral to named disease’ – i.e. we work on the whole body.
+‘the body be treated as a whole, without referral to named disease’ – in other words, we work on the whole body.

 Clients usually come to me complaining of a pain or a dysfunction – for example insomnia or a painful knee.
-It is up to me to work out what actually is the cause of this problem – and sometimes, it has absolutely nothing to do with the site of the pain.
+In a lot of cases, this pain is ‘referred’ – it is something that radiates from the true site of the dysfunction giving conflicting messages to a therapist.
+It is up to me to work out what actually is the cause of the problem that is presented – and sometimes, it has absolutely nothing to do with the site of the pain.
 For this reason, the body is treated as a whole.
+When working with animals this is one of the most fascinating parts of the therapy, as not only do you have to learn to ‘read the body’ but you also have to work with the animal, listening to it’s subtle (and sometimes not so subtle) clues.

 ‘Structure governs function and function maintains structure’